Minstrel show: Early development

 Minstrel shows were popular before slavery was abolished, sufficiently so that Frederick Douglass described blackface performers as "...the filthy scum of white society, who have stolen from us a complexion denied them by nature, in which to make money, and pander to the corrupt taste of their white fellow citizens."
+Circus sideshows included Negro performers, minstrels were exhibited in museums, Wild West shows, and in musical ensembles.
+Black people were also part of traveling medicine shows, which were on the cheaper side of outdoor shows for the paying masses.
+Such traveling medicine shows also employed a Negro band and minstrels, including both men and women.
+Museums were set up to appeal to the low income audience, housing freak shows, wax sculptures, as well as exhibits of exoticism, mingled with magic, and necessarily live performance.
+African Americans were most often displayed as savages, cannibals, or natural freaks.

-Although white theatrical portrayals of black characters date back to as early as 1604, the minstrel show as such has later origins.
+Although white theatrical portrayals of black characters date back to as early as 1604, the character of Othello being traditionally played by an actor in black makeup, the minstrel show as such has later origins.
 By the late 18th century, blackface characters began appearing on the American stage, usually as "servant" types whose roles did little more than provide some element of comic relief.
-Eventually, similar performers appeared in entr'actes in New York theaters and other venues such as taverns and circuses.
+Lewis Hallam is frequently cited as the first actor to perform in blackface based on an impression he did of a drunken black man in a 1769 staging of The Padlock.
+Later research by Cockrell and others disputes this claim.
+Eventually, similar performers appeared in entr'actes in New York City theaters and other venues such as taverns and circuses.
 As a result, the blackface "Sambo" character came to supplant the "tall-tale-telling Yankee" and "frontiersman" character-types in popularity, and white actors such as Charles Mathews, George Washington Dixon, and Edwin Forrest began to build reputations as blackface performers.
 Author Constance Rourke even claimed that Forrest's impression was so good he could fool blacks when he mingled with them in the streets.

 Thomas Dartmouth Rice's successful song-and-dance number, "Jump Jim Crow", brought blackface performance to a new level of prominence in the early 1830s.
-At the height of Rice's success, The Boston Post wrote, "The two most popular characters in the world at the present are [Queen] Victoria and Jim Crow."
+At the height of Rice's success, The Boston Post wrote, "The two most popular characters in the world at the present are [Queen] Victoria of the United Kingdom and Jump Jim Crow."
 As early as the 1820s, blackface performers called themselves "Ethiopian delineators"; from then into the early 1840s, unlike the later heyday of minstrelsy, they performed either solo or in small teams.